ThinkEQ/assembly-solutions-ltd/src/pages/news/team-asl-win-10-mile-cycling-race.md

         **A﻿SL Win 10 Mile Cycling Time Trial Race**

-        We are delighted to announce the victory of our Team ASL cyclist, **Mark Parsons**, in a recent cycling competition.
+        We are delighted to announce the victory of our Team ASL cyclist, **Mark Parsons**.

-        On **Saturday June 24th**, Mark participated in the **Southport 10 Mile TT Race** and emerged as the champion.
+        On **Saturday June 24th**, Mark participated in the **Southport 10 Mile TT Cycling Race** and emerged as the champion.

         With an impressive average speed of 30 miles per hour, he maintained a commanding lead and finished with an impressive time of 20 minutes and 21 seconds.
 This remarkable achievement marks his first win of the season, showcasing his exceptional skills and dedication.